 These pencils are expensive to replace, and yet seem to go missing whenever you need them most.
 It’s frustrating, and the best way to avoid the whole situation is to simply get a case that keeps the pencil with your device at all times.

-Best iPad Pro Case with Pencil Holder: What to Consider?
+Best iPad Pro Case with Pencil Holder: What to Consider in 2020?